Stonemounta1n/JuliaTheoLucas/demo/README.md

 Say “draw right”, “draw left”, “draw up”, “draw down” to draw a growing line in that direction

-Say “stop” to stop it the line from growing
+Say “stop” to stop the line from growing

 Say “restart” to refresh the canvas